-As soon as you're done establishing the purpose of your statement, create an outline of data that you should input.
+As soon as you're done establishing the purpose of your sample statement, create an outline of data that you should input.
 For instance, if you're writing a financial statement.
 You need to analyze its assets, comprehensive income, equity, gains, expenses, and a lot more.

 By doing this step, it can't only smoothen your processes, but also it conveys you an additional concept to recognize your objectives more often.